▹ Why use fastmap?

 For many common applications, fastmap.map can be a substitute for AWS Lambda and similar technologies.
 Fastmap's key advantage is that code is deployed at runtime.
 This means no need to manage separate repos, no infrastructure configuration, and no coordinated deploys.
 Also, because fastmap supports local execution, you can iterate faster and be more confident in your production environment.

 ▹ How does fastmap compare to Ray / Dask?

 Ray & Dask are the two frameworks that are most similar to fastmap.
-Fastmap strives to be simpler - especially when deploying.
+Fastmap's goal is to be significantly simpler than any other option.
 In contrast to Ray and Dask, fastmap has a single-command GCP deployment script.

 ▹ Are there memory limits?